iemejia/formation-bigdata/homework.md

                 Map input records=7062
                 …

-4. The metrics result after running the same program using as input Amazon's S3 GDELT repository.
-DON'T FORGET TO FILTER FOR THE EXACT MONTH or the job will take longer.

-    hadoop jar JARFILE "gs://formation-bigdata/gdelt/2018##*" hdfs://.../output/...

-5. Finally you must do a small report (a txt or doc file) explaining your program approach and what are the differences (if there are any) between executing the job locally vs in the cluster with the input on HDFS vs in the cluster with the input in S3.
-If possible explain how the job was partitioned.
+5. Finally you must do a small report (a txt or doc file) explaining your program approach and what are the differences (if there are any) between executing the job locally vs in the cluster with the input on HDFS.
+If possible execute the job by assigning more CPUs to the VM and explain if the job is partitioned differently and why.